Winter Activities in the Mountains

 A gentle (or not so gentle) start…

-Head off to experience perfect peace in the kind of unspoilt natural scenery which even off-piste skiers don’t get to see – even beneath a star-lit sky, if you join a nocturnal group outing…
+Head off to find perfect peace in the kind of unspoilt natural scenery which even off-piste skiers don’t get to see – join a nocturnal group outing to experience them beneath a star-lit sky…

 It’s as relaxed (or as demanding) as you want to make it.
 Today’s lightweight snow-shoes (raquettes de neige) incorporate special features to grip securely on steep, snow-covered terrain or even ice.
 Essentially, you just need to know how to distribute your weight in order to get the best out of them.